erobit/elixir_chops/README.md

 - types, schemas, resolvers
   - GraphQL API (absinthe) goodies

+**.circleci**

+- Building and deploying Elixir using docker containers via circle-ci
+- I'm also highly competent in AWS cloud services / DevOps functions!

 ## Thank you!

 Thank you for your taking the time to review this sample Elixir work.
 I look forward to answering any questions you may have about anything Elixir, and I'm excited to learn more about how I can help you achieve your Elixir development goals!